 Women who are aged between 25 and 69 years, and have been sexually active, should have a regular cervical smear test every three years.

 A cervical screening test is not a test to look for cancer.
 It is a screening test that looks for early cell changes on the cervix.
-If these changes are not treated may go on become a cancer.
+If these changes are not treated they may go on to become a cancer.

 Early treatment of these cells is very effective at preventing cervical cancer.
 And it is important to know that almost all cervical cancer is caused by a virus call human papillomavirus or HPV.
 This virus is very common and spread by sexual activity.

 The cost of having a cervical screening can vary.
 However most health providers offer the service for free for:

 - Māori, Pacific & Asian women aged 25 -69 years

 - other women who are 30 & over who have never been screened or have not been screened in the last 5 years

 - are a woman or trans or non-binary person with a cervix